-There are so many ways to color on metal–half a dozen new ones have come out in just the past two years.
+There are so many ways to color on metal–half a dozen new ones have surfaced in just the past few years.
 Nail polish, enamel hobby paints, Swellegant, ICED Enamels, traditional torch- or kiln-fired enamels, alcohol inks, and more–whatever your skill or interest level, there’s a way to add color to metal that you can use to create the water effect of this ring.

 You can fill the entire birdbath bowl with the color or, for a more realistic look, color just the bowl of the bath in your method of choice and then fill the rest with resin (as shown here).
 Be sure that the resin just touches the bird’s beak to create the realistic water surface tension/ripple effect.

 Have I mentioned how much I love this ring?!
 Here’s one of many ways to get a similar look.

 Xuron metal shears, wire cutters, or jeweler’s saw